 London is full of parks and even if you’re in London for 2 days, I’d still suggest visiting a park, even in Winter.
 The best parks in London in Winter would be Hyde Park, Green Park and Holland Park because of their central London location and because they have good paths to walk on to stop you getting muddy.

-Hampstead Heath Park in Hampstead is my favourite London Park (read this post to see why!) but in the winter, because it’s more of a wood and forest, it can get pretty muddy and you need good footwear.
+Hampstead Heath Park in Hampstead is my favourite London Park but in the winter, because it’s more of a wood and forest, it can get pretty muddy and you need good footwear.

 If you’re visiting London when it rains, here’s another blog post of mine with things to do when it rains in London which will, in turn, give you even more ideas of winter things to do in London!